 Each college will have one or more “college captains.”
 These volunteers are available to help and encourage classmates to participate in reunion activities.
 If you want to help, please contact us.

 Enter our own Arthur Klebanoff (PC), owner and operator of Rosetta Books.
 Art has made his entire company available at cost to the Reunion Committee and Editor in Chief for the 50th Reunion ClassBook.
 What’s planned will knock your socks off: 4-color printing, a landscape layout, creative design, etc. This won’t be some book you toss into a bookcase.
 It will be a beauty.

 A Reflection Of Us

-The ClassBook will be a reflection of us — and each of us will make a contribution.
-Broadly speaking, there will be three categories of content:
+The ClassBook will be a reflection of us — and each of us has made a contribution.

 - Personal Essays – for each Classmate, there will be an entry.
 The entry will contain the Classmate’s name and, optionally, contact information, a personal essay and some pictures.

-- Class Survey – the Class Survey is a guaranteed-anonymous survey that will gather our views, experiences, achievements, disappointments and plans in a professionally designed, anonymized dataset that will then provide some really interesting content for the ClassBook.
+- Class Survey – the Class Survey was a guaranteed-anonymous survey that gatheredour views, experiences, achievements, disappointments and plans in a professionally designed, anonymized dataset that will then provide some really interesting content for the ClassBook.
 The Survey results will also be presented at the Reunion.